wzxxmj/MARNet/README.md

 # MARNet
-A Multiple-Attention Refinement Network For RGB-D Salient Obj
+A Multiple-Attention Refinement Network For RGB-D Salient Object Detection